isc-projects/kea/doc/guide/classify.rst

 -  "member('foobar')" checks whether the packet belongs to the client class "foobar".
-To avoid dependency loops, the configuration file parser verifies whether client classes were already defined or are builtin, i.e., beginning by "VENDOR_CLASS_", "AFTER__" (for the to come "after" hook) and "EXTERNAL_" or equal to "ALL", "KNOWN", "UNKNOWN"etc.
+To avoid dependency loops, the configuration file parser verifies whether client classes were already defined or are builtin, i.e., beginning by "VENDOR_CLASS_", "AFTER__" (for the to-come "after" hook) and "EXTERNAL_" or equal to "ALL", "KNOWN", "UNKNOWN", etc.

-   "known" and "unknown" are short hands for "member('KNOWN')" and "not member('KNOWN')".
-Note the evaluation of any expression using directly or indirectly the "KNOWN" class is deferred after the host reservation lookup (i.e. when the "KNOWN" or "UNKNOWN" partition is determined).
+   "known" and "unknown" are shorthand for "member('KNOWN')" and "not member('KNOWN')".
+Note that the evaluation of any expression using directly or indirectly the "KNOWN" class is deferred after the host reservation lookup (i.e. when the "KNOWN" or "UNKNOWN" partition is determined).